kennknowles/python-jsonpath-rw/README.rst

 This library provides a robust and significantly extended implementation of JSONPath for Python.
 It is tested with Python 2.7, 3.4, 3.5, 3.6, 3.7, pypy and pypy3.

-This library differs from other JSONPath implementations in that it is a full *language* implementation, meaning the JSONPath expressions are first class objects, easy to analyze, transform, parse, print, and extend.
+This library differs from other JSON Path implementations in that it is a full *language* implementation, meaning the JSONPath expressions are first class objects, easy to analyze, transform, parse, print, and extend.
 (You can also execute them :-)

-Quick Start
+Quick Start:
 -----------

 To install, use pip:
 ::

     $ pip install jsonpath-rw